JerryMcG/KickstarterAnalysis/README.md

 1. When creating my Pivot for Theatre Outcomes by Launch Date, when I pulled Data Created Conversion into the Pivot table, Excel automatically added Years and Quarters to further categorize this Date field.
 However I was not interested in this level of granularity, so I removed both leaving me only with Date Created Conversion Month being displayed in the rows.
 2. Some of the formulas I was not entirely familiar with, so I had to read and understand them before applying them to my data.
 When using the COUNTIFS() formula, I manually checked some of the results of my data to ensure the formula was working as expected.
 I did this manual check by applying the same filters on the raw data to ensure the numbers were equal.
 As a secondary check – I added sum totals for each of the Successful/Failed/Canceled to quickly check the manually filtered data was matching the same count.
 3. When copying the COUNTIFS() formula to another cell, I originally had forgotten to use the static definition of a cell using $.
 This meant that the result was incorrect and I had to refactor the formulas to ensure the columns required stayed the same.
-4. When calculating ‘Number of Cancelled’ fields for the Goal ranges – I was concerned that my formula was not working since all results were 0.
+4. When calculating ‘Number of Canceled’ fields for the Goal ranges – I was concerned that my formula was not working since all results were 0.
 Using another manual check for Canceled only, I was able to confirm that no ‘Plays’ were canceled and hence my result was correct.

 ## Results:
 - What are two conclusions you can draw about the Theatre Outcomes by Launch Date?
 May, June and July are the most successful months to launch a Theatre funding Campaign.

-There are less funding campaigns launched in Nov and Dev, with Dec showing us an almost equal likelihood of success/failure on a newly launched campaign.
+There are less funding campaigns launched in Nov and Dec, with Dec showing us an almost equal likelihood of success/failure on a newly launched campaign.

 - What can you conclude about the Outcomes based on Goals?
 If a new Play campaign has a goal between 45000 – 49999, it is 100% likely to fail, based on the data we have analyzed.